prsutherland/pytest-sqlfluff/docs/index.md

 # Welcome to pytest-sqlfluff

-A plugin to use sqlfluff in pytest
+A pytest plugin to use sqlfluff to enable format checking of sql files